|A soldier in the 273rd Military Police Company in

 In 2018, the D.C.
 National Guard SPP teams conducted 17 engagements.
 Key events included counternarcotic and trafficking Subject Matter Expert Exchanges (SMEE), military police and domestic security training exercise, Air Force SOUTH Fixed Wing Assessment, humanitarian assistance and disaster relief staff assistance visit, Army Aviation SMEE, Senior NCO Development SMEE, visual information and publication/historian site visit, administration SMEE, and overseas deployment training for medical and dental personnel, to name a few.

 For 2019, D.C.
 National Guard SPP engagement team members will focus on effectiveness and readiness to plan, prepare, alert and respond to natural and human-made disasters, including efforts to enhance and build capability/capacity within the Jamaican military, security forces and emergency response/disaster relief agencies

 On February 1, 2019, Burkina Faso became the 76 nation to join the State Partnership Program.
 At a ceremony held at the Ministry of Defense in Ouagadougou, Burkina Faso, Maj.
-Gen. William J. Walker, commanding general, District of Columbia National Guard and Brigade General Moses Miningou, chief of general staff, Armed Forces of Burkina Faso, signed the historic partnership agreement.
+Gen. William J. Walker, then-commanding general, District of Columbia National Guard and Brigade General Moses Miningou, chief of general staff, Armed Forces of Burkina Faso, signed the historic partnership agreement.

 Together, they agreed to build a mutually rewarding relationship of cooperation, which will be founded on the preservation of mutual interests, to share their cultural diversity and strengthen their capabilities by integrating investment in human capital within the exchanges, and to embark upon a lasting relationship between the National Armed Forces of Burkina Faso and the National Guard of the District of Columbia, in the best interests of security and development.